markgalassi/wodehouse_writers/README.md

      - The Secret Nine
    - Whiffle
      - On the Care of the Pig
+   - Ralston McTodd
+   - Reginald Sprockett
+   - Eileen Peevey
+   - Vladimir Brusiloff
+   - Evangeline Pembury
+   - Horatio Slingsby, author of Strychnine in the Soup
+   - author of The Missing Toe

    See the document research/README.md for how we elaborate on this to create a solid background that can inform the books.